nginxinc/nginx-one-workshops/labs/lab6/readme.md

 At the end of lab5 exercise, you have a working NGINX Proxy, and several backends.
 You will now continue adding and using additional NGINX Directives, Variables, and testing them out.
 In order to better see the results of these new Directives on your proxied traffic, you need better and more information in your Access logs.
 The default NGINX `main` access log_format only contains a fraction of the information you need, so you will  `extend` it to include more information, especially about the Upstream backend servers.

-1. In this next exercise, you will use a new `log_format` which has additional $variables added the access.log, so you can see this metadata.
+1. In this next exercise, you will use a new `log_format` which has additional $variables added to the access.log, so you can see this metadata.
 You will use the Best Practice of defining the log format ONCE, but potentially use it in many Server blocks.

 1. Inspect the `main` access log_format that is the default when you install NGINX.
 You will find it in the `/etc/nginx/nginx.conf` file.
 As you can see, there is `nothing` in this log format about the Upstreams, Headers, or other details you need.